stablecaps/ice-cat-wrangler/README.md

 The repository is divided into 4 major components:
 1. **`infra-terra`:** Contains terraform code to create various AWS resources
 2. **`serverless`:** Contains a lambda function that handles image processing
-3. **`api-client`:** Contains amn api-client that can upload images and get the categorisation results from those uploads.
+3. **`api_client`:** Contains amn api_client that can upload images and get the categorisation results from those uploads.
 Use `rich` print instead of logs for a better user experience.
 4. **`shared_helpers`:** Contains shared functions and classes that can be shared between infra-terra and serverless.
 I've tried to write the code to be easily abstracted to other use cases.
 That way it could potentially be split out into a separate repo so that other applications can also use this code.

 The solution relies upon using both terraform and serverless as deployment agents for the following reasons because each tool has its strengths & weaknesses.